Financing/Stipends

 - Hans-Böckler-Stiftung

 The German Academic Exchange Service (DAAD) offers further a stipend databank for students from abroad and students from within Germany, in which you can search for support that matches you.
+Also the website myStipendium is helpful in this matter.

 The department of „Gender and Diversity“ of the University of Rostock also provides stipends (scholarship programs) for doctoral students and postdocs: